 Coronavirus InformationHampton Regional Medical Center is closely following information provided by the Centers for Disease Control and Prevention (CDC), and the South Carolina Department of Health and Environmental Control (SC DHEC), to help keep our patients and families informed about the Coronavirus Disease 2019 (COVID-19).
 COVID-19 is a respiratory illness that can spread from person to person.
 HRMC has comprehensive infection control policies and procedures in place, and remain committed to keeping our patients, staff and community safe.
-Learn more about the safety measures that have been implemented at each of our locations here.

 - All patients and visitors must check-in upon entry and be screened.